taozhu-chicago/solana/fee-economics.gist.md

       1. Transaction submitter is motivated to check account hot/cold status (via RPC) as part of simulation, otherwise they have to request additional compute-unit-limit, therefore paying higher fees.
       1. This require payer also needs to pay failed transactions
       1. The worse case scenario: submitter does not check account coldness, leader doesn't care about fee-collecting success rate, then we could have a severely under-priced block.
 But runtime will detect cold account and fail transaction as soon as requested cu limit is exceeded.
+    - another option is to create a market for accounts loading
+      1. Submitter can request up to *xyz* Compute Units to load accounts for this transaction.
+Producer could have better idea of requested accounts hot/cold status to help decide if including such transaction is profitable.
+      1. Protocol defines **cold**, and cost of loading cold accounts.
+Requested CUs for loading accounts go to block limit;
+      1. What is loading cold account is more expensive than 48M CU (eg 400ms)?

+[^fee-market]: with tiny prio fee units, we see priority fee range from [5, 300_000+], which reduce the local fee market quality, cause the min/max fee doesn't mean much then just random.
+Ideally user should be able to query what's minimum fee to get chance of access the account, and what was the latest maximum fee.
+Pyth could have used that info to set their write-lock priority transparently, if the local fee market has high quality.

+[^gameplan]: a potential end goal could be:
+    1. create a off-chain program that implements an community agreed formula to calculate lamport/CU from current epoch.
+    1. everyone can run it,
+    1. staked validators can then optionally submit vote for next epoch lamport/cu, may or may-not use the value returned from the offchain tool
+    1. a on-chain program aggregates such vote, if reach consensus, the next epoch lamport/cu will be updated.
+    So the off-chain tool is just informational, validator can submit whatever lamport/cu they wished, so long they can get majority.